Constitution: Principles of constitutional design

-Along the way several writers examined how the design of government was important, even if the government were headed by a monarch.
+Along the way, several writers examined how the design of government was important, even if the government were headed by a monarch.
 They also classified various historical examples of governmental designs, typically into democracies, aristocracies, or monarchies, and considered how just and effective each tended to be and why, and how the advantages of each might be obtained by combining elements of each into a more complex design that balanced competing tendencies.
 Some, such as Montesquieu, also examined how the functions of government, such as legislative, executive, and judicial, might appropriately be separated into branches.
-The prevailing theme among these writers was that the design of constitutions is not completely arbitrary or a matter of taste.
+The prevailing theme among these writers was that the design of constitutions was not completely arbitrary or a matter of taste.
 They generally held that there are underlying principles of design that constrain all constitutions for every polity or organization.
 Each built on the ideas of those before concerning what those principles might be.

 The later writings of Orestes Brownson would try to explain what constitutional designers were trying to do.
 According to Brownson there are, in a sense, three "constitutions" involved: The first the constitution of nature that includes all of what was called "natural law".
 The second is the constitution of society, an unwritten and commonly understood set of rules for the society formed by a social contract before it establishes a government, by which it establishes the third, a constitution of government.
-The second would include such elements as the making of decisions by public conventions called by public notice and conducted by established rules of procedure.
+The second would include such elements as the making of decisions by the public conventions called by public notice and conducted by established rules of procedure.
 Each constitution must be consistent with, and derive its authority from, the ones before it, as well as from a historical act of society formation or constitutional ratification.
-Brownson argued that a state is a society with effective dominion over a well-defined territory, that consent to a well-designed constitution of government arises from presence on that territory, and that it is possible for provisions of a written constitution of government to be "unconstitutional" if they are inconsistent with the constitutions of nature or society.
+Brownson argued that a state is a society with effective dominion over a well-defined territory, that consent to a well-designed constitution of government arises from presence on that territory, and that provisions of a written constitution of government can be "unconstitutional" if they are inconsistent with the constitutions of nature or society.
 Brownson argued that it is not ratification alone that makes a written constitution of government legitimate, but that it must also be competently designed and applied.